Aloe vera: benefits, dosage, contraindications

 Acne ✪✪✪✪✪

-According to clinical research, a topical application of 50% aloe gel morning and evening, in combination with a 0.025% tretinoin gel, in addition to daily cleansing, improves acne lesions by about 35% compared to tretinoin gel and cleansing alone.
+According to clinical research, a topical application morning and evening of a 50% aloe gel, combined with a topical application of a 0.025% tretinoin gel, in addition to daily cleansing, improves acne lesions by approximately 35% compared with tretinoin gel and cleansing alone.

 Posologie